 Grid storage: allows files to be stored in and retrieved from high quality IT resources, accessible via a standard interface and supporting authentication/authorization based on a membership within a virtual organization.

-ccording to the OLA [RCOLA], each site may provide one or both of this kind of services.
-The HTC compute platforms supported in EGI are: ARC, CREAM, UNICORE and GLOBUS.
+According to the OLA [RCOLA], each site may provide one or both of this kind of services.
+The HTC compute platforms supported in EGI are: ARC-CE, CREAM, UNICORE and GLOBUS.
 Since the UNICORE and GLOBUS resources are not published in the information system, for them we can provide only the number of the certified instances registered in the GOC-DB.

-The total grid compute capability is shown in the Table 4
+The total grid compute capability is shown in the Table 4.

 Table 4 EGI grid compute capacity (February 2016)